-2020 has seen a dramatic increase in cyber attacks, with the first half of 2020, recording more cyber intrusions than all of 2019, with malware being a key component of attacks.
+2020 saw a dramatic increase in cyber attacks, with the first half of 2020, recording more cyber intrusions than all of 2019, with malware being a key component of attacks and 2021 is not shaping up to be any different.
 The term malware signifies a broad category of malicious software that is created to damage, infect, or disrupt a system.
 Malware refers to viruses, spyware, ransomware, trojan horses or any other form of dangerous software.
 It is installed into the victim’s computer system without consent and may cause the device to crash.
 The malicious software can also be used to monitor the victim’s online activity or gain access to confidential data.

 A malware attack can have disastrous consequences on the system.
 It may even destroy the system from its core along with the additional blow of losing precious data.
 Therefore, it is extremely important to have in place strict security measures that can make early detection possible and decrease the chance of a potential malware attack.

 Common Types of Malware

 There is a common misconception that all malware programs are viruses.
 This is not the case.
 A virus becomes part of the victim’s system – which means that when other legitimate files are running, the virus file continues to increase its infection.
 Today, viruses form a small portion of malware that is infecting systems.
 During the execution process, viruses tend to infect other files too which makes the system extremely hard to clean-up after an attack.